Spanish Armed Forces during the period of Francoism: Spanish Civil War

 From April 1937, when it became clear that the conflict was going to be a long one, the organic divisions were renamed Army Corps, adjusting to sectors of the front.
 The territory corresponding to the V Organic Division became the Army Corps of Aragon, the VI Organic Division, the Army Corps of Navarre, the VII, the Army Corps of Castile, and the VIII was the Army Corps of Galicia.
 At the same time, the military regions were gradually recovered on the basis of the former organic divisions.

-By March the Nationalist forces had a force of around 300,000 men in arms.
+By March, the Nationalist forces had a force of around 300,000 men in arms.
 By the end of the year the national army had 500,000 enlisted men, a figure slightly lower than the number of troops in the Popular Republican Army.
 In fact, at this point eleven reservist replacements had been mobilised.
-Among the men who made up this army were not only deserters from the Republican zone but also soldiers who had been taken prisoner and forced to reenlist in the Republican zone.
+Among the men who made up this army were not only deserters from the Republican zone but also soldiers who had been taken prisoner and forced to re-enlist in the Republican zone.
 And despite the many soldiers forcibly conscripted, there were possibly 100,000 Carlists and more than 200,000 Falangists enlisted.
 On the other hand, among these forces were 40,000 Moroccan troops belonging to the Spanish Army of Africa, which included the Spanish Legion and the dreaded Regulares; the African units were already distributed among Franco's army.
 By then, all these troops had been reorganised into divisions and were slowly losing the territorial significance of their former origin, or their original composition.
 In addition to these forces, the reserve comprised more than 200 battalions of infantry and 70 batteries of artillery, all of which were led by General Orgaz.